psychotimmy/aoc2023-cpm/README.md

 Day13-1.pas - runs in 26 seconds using the puzzle data.

+Day13-2.pas - runs in 16 minutes 42 seconds using the puzzle data.

 Day16-1.pas - runs in 27 seconds (including the time to print the final grid) using the puzzle data.
 This does not require BIGILIB.PAS.

 Day16-2.pas - runs in 1 hour 22 minutes (440 repetitions of part 1).
 This does not require BIGILIB.PAS.